I am a fifth year CS PhD student in the Theory Group at Berkeley, where I am lucky to be advised by Satish Rao. I am funded by an NSF GRFP Fellowship.

-I am a first year EECS PhD student in the Theory Group at Berkeley.
-Previously, I was an engineer at Two Sigma Investments from August 2017 to August 2018.
+For the summer of 2021, I had a fantastic experience interning with the Mathematics of AI group at IBM, mentored by Ken Clarkson.
+Previously, I was an engineer at Two Sigma Investments from August 2016 to August 2017.
 I received my BA in Mathematics from Princeton in June 2016, where I had the good fortune to work with Maria Chudnovsky.

 I am very passionate about STEM outreach, especially getting younger students excited about math.
 Moving forward, I seek opportunities to promote diversity in these fields.

-At Berkeley, I am involved with Bay Area Graduate Pathways to STEM and Splash at Berkeley.
+At Berkeley, I was involved with the Berkeley Mathematics Directed Reading Program in Spring 2018 and Spring 2019, Bay Area Graduate Pathways to STEM, and Splash at Berkeley.

-At Princeton, I was a TA for intro number theory (MAT 214), intro real analysis (MAT 215), group theory (MAT 345), and graph theory (MAT 375).
-Outside of class, I directed Princeton Splash and helped organize the Princeton University Mathematics Competition.
+At Princeton, I directed Princeton Splash and helped organize the Princeton University Mathematics Competition.
 During the summer of 2013, I was also a counselor at both the Ross Mathematics Program and the AwesomeMath Summer Program.